NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 # Orphan Tokens

-- Orphan tokens aren’t the children of their parents - they therefore do not expire when their “parent” does.
+- Orphan tokens aren't the children of their parents - they therefore do not expire when their "parent" does.
 - They are the root of their own token tree
 - Orphan tokens still expire when their own max TTL is reached.